Dell G Series

-The Dell G Series is the successor to the Dell Inspiron Gaming Series (Pandora).
+The Dell G Series is a line of laptop and desktop computers by Dell.
+It is the successor to the Dell Inspiron Gaming Series (Pandora).
 It was launched in April 2018.
-This series is positioned below Alienware and competes with Lenovo's Legion, Acer's Nitro and Predator Helios, HP's Omen and Pavilion Power laptops.
+The G series is positioned below Alienware and competes with Lenovo's LOQ, Acer's Nitro, HP's Victus.

 During CES 2019, Dell updated the G5 and G7.
-The G7 is now available in both 15" and 17" screen.
-Other upgrades includes a 144Hz refresh rate for the display with G-SYNC support and the inclusion of RGB keyboard.
+The G7 is now available in both 15-inch and 17-inch screen.
+Other upgrades includes a 144 Hz refresh rate for the display with G-SYNC support and the inclusion of RGB keyboard.
 A G5 SE (special edition) was also announced during the trade show and differs from the regular G5 by being finished in alpine white and having a portion of the bottom panel transparent.

-Dell released its G-15 series in 2021.
-The G-15 laptops are the most high performing variants in the G-series with some units having specifications comparable to Alienware models.
+Dell released the G15 series of laptops in 2021.
+The G15 laptops are the highest performing variants in the G-series with some units having specifications comparable to Alienware models.

 Specifications

-Like with many Windows computers, many different configurations exists globally.
+Like with many Windows computers, many configurations exist.

 The Dell G5 (5587) and G7 (7588) shared the same chassis with the Dell Inspiron 15 7000 Gaming (7567) and Dell Inspiron 15 7000 Gaming (7577).